Saiqa (TV series)

-Story
+Plot

 Saiqa is a love story with multiple twists, turns and manipulations.
 Shot on the locations of Murree and Nathiagali, this is a love story spanning two generations.
 The story focuses on Naaji and Tahir.
 Naaji is a village girl; while Tahir is an aristocrat who falls in love with and wants to marry her.
 Tahir is already engaged to Fauzia.
 His family does not want him to marry Naaji, but he does so.
 Naaji attempts suicide because of Fauzia.
 Tahir also dies after hearing of Naaji's reported death.
 Tahir and Naaji have a daughter, Saiqa.
 She grows up in the hateful atmosphere of her father's family mansion, with everybody insulting her at every step, and plotting to get rid of her and her mother.
 Rehan at the beginning hates Saiqa like every other person in the family but later he realises that he loves her.
 Sumaira (Madiha Iftikhar, Saiqa's cousin and Fauzia's daughter) loves Rehan and is about to marry him but hates Saiqa even more when she hears that Rehan loves Saiqa.
 The story takes an interesting turn in the end.